Interleukin 26: Role

 Interleukin 26 (IL-26) is an inflammatory mediator and a driver of chronic inflammation due to its ability to act as a carrier of extracellular DNA, and as an antimicrobial molecule through its capacity to form pores in bacterial membranes.
 These properties suggest that IL-26 can be categorized as a kinocidin.

 IL-26 is a natural human antimicrobial that promotes immune sensing of bacterial and host cell death.
 IL-26 is a cationic amphipathic protein that kills extracellular bacteria via membrane-pore formation.
 Furthermore, Th17 cell–derived IL-26 formed complexes with bacterial DNA and self-DNA released by dying bacteria and host cells.
 The IL-26–DNA complexes triggered the production of type I interferon by plasmacytoid dendritic cells via activation of Toll-like receptor 9, but independently of the IL-26 receptor.
-Monocytes infected with intracellular bacterium M. tuberculosis reacted by decreasing IL-26 production, and IL-26 serum concentrations were lower in tuberculosis patients.
+Monocytes infected with intracellular bacterium Mycobacterium tuberculosis reacted by decreasing IL-26 production, and IL-26 serum concentrations were lower in tuberculosis patients.
 These data indicate that IL-26 may be involved in host defense against bacteria in more ways.

 Concerning host defense to viruses, the role of IL-26 appears to be related to the expression of IL-26R by epithelial cells as these constitute the first barrier against many viruses.
 Elevated serum levels of IL-26 were detected in patients with chronic infection by hepatitis C virus.
 Moreover, the sensitivity of NK cells to IL-26 might trigger the ability to kill the virus-infected host cells.

-So far, the role of IL-6 in acute inflammation has not been properly studied, and most biological functions of IL-26 have been identified in pathological situations that feature chronic inflammation.
+So far, the role of IL-26 in acute inflammation has not been properly studied, and most biological functions of IL-26 have been identified in pathological situations that feature chronic inflammation.
 The expression of IL-26 is elevated in the inflamed colonic mucosa of patients with Crohn's disease and it was reported that IL-26 induces the expression of IL-8 and TNFα as well as IL-10 in human gut epithelial cells.
 This activation of epithelial cells involves STAT1 and/or STAT3.
 IL26 gene is also over-expressed in the joints of patients with spondyloarthritis and rheumatoid arthritis, in the sera and lesional skin tissues of psoriasis patients, and in the sera of multiple sclerosis patients.

 A novel effect of IL-26 produced by donor-derived CD26+ CD4+ T cells on the pathophysiology of pulmonary chronic GVHD was observed in a murine model.

 The roles of IL-26 in normal physiology remain unknown.
 By contrast to other IL-10 cytokine family members, no induction of primary human keratinocyte proliferation in response to IL-26 has been detected.